fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_030.md

 libraries.
 Each of them is just a folder of files you need to use the code with some entrypoint.
 For a backend module the controller with the urls and request handler methods is the most natural entrypoint.
-For UI components it is, at least these days, the UI component you want to put on a a page.
+For UI modules it is, at least these days, the UI component you want to put on a a page.
 You know you are on the right track if you can delete all the logic needed by deleting the folder where the code is.